fastify/fastify/docs/Plugins-Guide.md

 const util = require('./your-awesome-utility')
 console.log(util('that is ', ' awesome'))
 ```
-And now you will import your utility in every file you need it. (and don't forget that probably you will need it also in your test).
+And now you will import your utility in every file you need it.
+(And don't forget that you will probably also need it in your test).

 Fastify offers you a way nicer and elegant way to do this, *decorators*.
 Create a decorator is extremely easy, just use the [`decorate`](https://github.com/fastify/fastify/blob/master/docs/Decorators.md) api: